xbokmd/plastilinn/docs/xBoK/sections/segment_Name_-_Segmentation_criteria.md

 # #segment Name - Segmentation criteria
 - ## 🔍 Definition
   - the process of dividing a market into distinct groups of customers with similar needs or characteristics.
-- ## 📰 Content type (segmentation)
+- ## 📰 Content type (#segmentation)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #segmentation
-    - segmentation

 - ## 🔑 Keys